 We can use Memorial Day as an invitation to pray for those who serve in the military.
 Here are some simple ways to pray:

-- Pray for their safety, as they willingly put their lives on the line.
+- Pray for their health and safety, as they willingly put their lives on the line.

 - Pray for their families, who often bear the weight of long deployments, distance and the overall challenges of military service.

 - Pray for those who have lost loved ones in their service to our country.

 - Pray for chaplains, who seek to share the love of Christ in these communities.